How to split screen on multiple monitors

 A transparent overlay appears over the section where you dragged the window

-Click or tap on the desired position for your window in the layout you want
+Click or tap on the desired position for your window in the preferred layout

-Click or tap on the desired position for your window in the layout you want
+Click or tap on the desired position for your window in the preferred layout

-As soon as you decide on a section to place your window, Snap Assist should display the remaining apps in other available areas.
-Click or tap on the ones you want for each layout section.
+As soon as you decide on a section to place your window, Snap Assist will display the remaining apps in other available areas.
+Click or tap the ones you want for each layout section.

 Advertisement

-Splitting the screen when using multiple monitors is easy once you get the basics of snapping apps with keyboard shortcuts.
+Splitting the screen on multiple monitors is easy once you get the basics of snapping windows with keyboard shortcuts.
 Depending on your setup, you can use Windows + Left arrow or Windows + Right arrow to move an app window across monitors.
-To explain, let’s start with a Microsoft Edge window open on our main screen, on the right.
-You can see the secondary display on the left.
+For example, let’s say you have a Microsoft Edge window open on the main screen, on the right.
+The secondary display is on the left.

 The window we want to snap is shown on the right monitor